 - Postal code

-It’s possible to group customers within a set radius of a certain location – an excellent option for marketers of live events looking to reach local audiences.
+For example, it’s possible to group customers within a set radius of a certain location – an excellent option for marketers of live events looking to reach local audiences.
 Being aware of your customers’ location allows for all sorts of considerations when advertising to consumers.

 Using Yieldify’s tools, an online shoe store could show different products depending on where the visiting customer was based: wellington boots for someone in the countryside, pavement-friendly trainers for a city-dweller, strappy sandals to resort visitors, and so on!